Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Applications

 We say $f$ is {\em vector $k$-monotone} if for all PSD matrices $A,B$ and all vectors $v\in\Re^d$, if $vv^\intercal \preceq_k B$, then $f(A+vv^\intercal) \geq f(A+B)$.
 Note that any $k$-monotone function is obviously vector $k$-monotone as $A+vv^\intercal \preceq_k A+B$. \end{definition}

-We show that a union of $\alpha$-spectral $k$-spanner gives an $\alpha$-composable core-set for the fractional budgeted minimization {\em for any} function $f$ that is vector $k$-monotone.
-We emphasize that our composable core-set {\em does not} depend on the choice of $f$ as long as it is vector monotone. \begin{proposition} For any $1 \leq k \leq d$ and any vector $k$-monotone function $f: \mathbb{S}^+_d\to\Re^+$, Algorithm \ref{alg:k-spanner} gives a $\beta(f,O(k\log^3 k))$-composable core-sets of size $O(k\log^2k)$ for the fractional budgeted minimization problem, \ref{CP:Application}($V$,$f$,$B$), where for any $t>0$,
+We show that an algorithm for finding $\alpha$-spectral $k$-spanners give an $\alpha$-composable core-set function for the fractional budgeted minimization {\em for any} function $f$ that is vector $k$-monotone.
+We emphasize that our composable core-set {\em does not} depend on the choice of $f$ as long as it is vector monotone. \begin{proposition} For any $1 \leq k \leq d$ and any vector $k$-monotone function $f: \mathbb{S}^+_d\to\Re^+$, Algorithm \ref{alg:k-spanner} gives a $\beta(f,\tilde O(k))$-composable core-set of size $\tilde O(k)$ for the fractional budgeted minimization problem, \ref{CP:Application}($V$,$f$,$B$), where for any $t>0$,